vbudi000/cloudpak8s/_content/mcm/cp4mcm_mcm_install.md

 Here we will describe each of the relevant sections in the context of this doc.

 - **cluster_nodes** - This section describes which nodes in your cluster the MCM components are allowed to run.
 The MCM Foundation components are split into three sections master, proxy and management.
 It is recommended that the master and proxy components run on the same nodes and that the management components run on dedicated nodes.
 The number of nodes you specify in each section determines the number of nodes that the work can be split across and will determine the level availability you can achieve.
-If you speficy one node in each of the sections and that node goes down you will lose your ability to use MCM.
+If you specify one node in each of the sections and that node goes down you will lose your ability to use MCM.
 If you have capacity it is a good idea to have multiple nodes in each section.

 It is import to note that the master nodes in the config.yaml does not mean you should add your OpenShift Master nodes in that section.
 It is **NOT** recommended to run any of the MCM components on your OpenShift Master nodes.

-- **storage_class** - The storage class is the dynamic storage class that the installer will use when creating persistant volumes.
+- **storage_class** - The storage class is the dynamic storage class that the installer will use when creating persistent volumes.
 This storage class should be a `block ` storage provider.
 Generally faster disk is preferred.

 - **default_admin_password** - The default_admin_password is the password that will be assigned the default admin user to authenticate to the MCM application.
 It is recommended that the password be set to a password that meets your organizations password requirements.
 Use the stanza below as an example: